Bentebent/zeebe-rs/CONTRIBUTING.md

 ## Any contributions you make will be under the MIT Software License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://opensource.org/licenses/MIT) or [Apache-2.0](http://www.apache.org/licenses/LICENSE-2.0) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://opensource.org/licenses/MIT) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/Bentebent/zeebe-rs/issues)